2190326-fr-aia/git4writter_exercice/demo.md

 this is first line.

-This is second line.
+this is second line.

-This is the third.
+this is the third.

-fourth line added manually by a simulated user (done on Github GUI editor) :-)
+fourth line added manually by a simulated user (change done from remote location and shared via github) :-)